Roger Pratt (architect): Houses

 Refining his ideas and correcting the problem Coleshill’s corridors caused with accidental contact between family, visitors and servants, a complication addressed by many seventeenth century architects, Pratt adapted his plans.
 Both Kingston Lacy and Horseheath Hall had tripartite plans with a central two-storey hall.
 At each end Pratt introduced large stair compartments, with independent apartments at the angles.
 At Horseheath, Pratt added a pediment to the front.
-The house was illustrated in Colen Campbell's architectural survey, Vitruvius Britannicus, although it was again attributed to John Webb.
+The house was illustrated in Colen Campbell's architectural survey, Vitruvius Britannicus, although it was attributed to John Webb.
 The eleven-bay house had a three-bay pediment, rusticated quoins, and a hipped roof topped by a balustrade and lantern.

 Pratt's most influential building was Clarendon House, constructed between 1664 and 1667 for the Lord Chancellor, Edward Hyde, 1st Earl of Clarendon.
 Located on Piccadilly in the City of Westminster, the house was short-lived, and records are limited.
 Engravings show a pedimented house similar to Horseheath, but with short wings at each end.
 Clarendon represented the most developed form of Pratt's ideal, and was "among the first great classical houses to be built in London".
 It was widely praised, and became widely imitated, for example at Belton House.
 In 1669, Pratt rebuilt his own home, Ryston Hall, Norfolk, in a French-influenced style.

 Little of Pratt's work remains intact.
 Clarendon House was sold in 1675, and demolished in 1683, only 16 years after its completion.
 Horseheath was pulled down in 1777, and Coleshill burned down in 1952.
 Kingston Lacy was altered by Sir Charles Barry in the 1830s, and Ryston Hall was remodelled by Sir John Soane.

 Official works

 In 1663, a commission was formed to oversee the restoration of the crumbling Old St Paul's Cathedral in London.
 The commission obtained a report from Pratt, which recommended leaving the structure to fall down of its own accord.
 At a meeting in late August 1666, the commission opted instead for Christopher Wren's proposals for rebuilding.

 A week later, the Great Fire of London broke out, destroying much of central London, including Old St Paul's.
-In September, Pratt was one of the three "Commissioners for Rebuilding the City of London", appointed by King Charles II.
+In September, Pratt was one of the three "Commissioners for Rebuilding the City of London", appointed by Charles II.
 The others were Wren and Hugh May.
 Along with three representatives of the City of London (Robert Hooke, Edward Jerman and Peter Mills), they were charged with surveying the damage, and promoting methods of rebuilding.
 The commissioners' work led to two Parliamentary acts for rebuilding, in 1666 and 1670, although, unlike Wren, Pratt played no further role in the reconstruction work.

 On 16 July 1668, Roger Pratt was knighted by Charles II, becoming the first English architect to be so honoured.